nicarq/sovereign-sdk/module-system/README.md

 ### Module CallMessage and `schemars::JsonSchema`.

-Like in the `bank` module the `CallMessage` can be parameterized by `C::Context`.
+Like in the `bank` module the `CallMessage` can be parameterized by `S::Context`.
 To ensure a smooth wallet experience, we need the `CallMessage` to implement `schemars::JsonSchema` trait.
 However, simply adding `derive(schemars::JsonSchema)` to the `CallMessage` definition results in the following error:

 ```
 the trait JsonSchema is not implemented for C